 How are banks vetted in the system?

-Banks that are deposit taking banks within the program are only considered if they are categorized as “well capitalized” by the FDIC and have no outstanding enforcement actions such as cease and desist orders, particularly as it relates to capital structure.
+Banks that are deposit-taking banks within the program are only considered if they are categorized as “well capitalized” by the FDIC and have no outstanding enforcement actions such as cease and desist orders, particularly regarding capital structure.
 Status is evaluated quarterly.

 Have you experienced a bank failure within the program?